ArcTrooper210/alltheguides_arc/docs/mods/ae2/bulkcells/bulkwhat.md

 | Storage Bus readings (External Storage)  can affect performance when scaled up | Innate AE2 support (storage cell)  means more optimized when scaled up |

 ???+ success "Additional Notes"
-    ??? tip "Regarding Space-Efficient..."
+    ??? tip "Regarding Space Efficiency"
         ![](img-bulk/booldSizeComparison.png){.center}
-        This is the looks of storing 20 items in bulks.
-ME Drive from base AE2 holds 10 cell each, and ME Extended Drive from **ExtendedAE** mods can hold 20 cell each.
-Making it more compact with **1:20 ratio** of space to item types compared to drawers.
+        This is what it looks like to store 20 items in bulk.
+The base ME Drives holds 10 cells and the ME Extended Drive from **ExtendedAE** holds 20 cells.

-    ??? tip "Regarding External Storage..."
+    ??? tip "Regarding External Storage"
         External Storage is perfectly fine to do.
-Slight delay (performance affection) is bound to happen because it tries to read every slot in a **drawers network** that a storage bus able to read to.
-This is also mentioned by the **in-game guide**.
+A slight delay will happen because the storage bus tries to read every slot in a **drawer network**.
+This is mentioned in the **in-game guide**.

 > MEGA Cells | [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/mega-cells)
 > Functional Storage | [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/functional-storage)